Minnesota Wing Civil Air Patrol: Aerospace Education

 MNWG has been recognized nationally by National Headquarters CAP for outstanding performance with the Aerospace Education program.

-The week-long North Central Region flight academy is held each summer in Mankato, Minnesota.
-Cadets have the option of attending a course focused on powered flight, or one focused on glider flight.
-In either school, cadets have the opportunity to log up to 20 hours of flight time, as well as solo should they demonstrate proficiency.

 Cadet Programs

 Most squadrons in MNWG include cadets (as either a Composite Squadron or a Cadet Squadron).
 North Hennepin Squadron in Crystal, Minnesota holds the distinction as being the first squadron in the nation to have a cadet program.
-Currently, there are 662 cadets in the Wing.
+Currently, there are 838 cadets in the Wing.

 Minnesota holds an annual Encampment at Camp Ripley.
-Encampment is a 7- to 10-day cadet training activity that typically consists of between 80-100 students and 40 cadet staff.
-Encampment is held in mid- to late-Summer and is targeted for new (typically, first-year) cadets in the program, as well as providing opportunities for advanced cadets seeking management training.
+Encampment is a 7- to 10-day cadet training activity that typically consists of more than 100 students and 40 cadet staff.
+Encampment is typically held in late June and early July and is targeted for new (typically, first-year) cadets in the program, as well as providing opportunities for advanced cadets seeking management training.

 Additionally, a weekend of training focused on leadership known as the Minnesota Leadership Academy (MLA) is held each October at Camp Ripley for four days.
 It is divided into three schools, each specific to the rank and leadership level of the cadets attending.